 Include a first phase of the planning process to use data to clearly define the issue (both for the comprehensive plan and the street homelessness plan).

 As described earlier in this Action Plan, the Ad Hoc Committee does recommend this effort be clearly divided into two separate efforts: the Comprehensive plan, due by November 4, and the Street Homelessness Plan, due and implemented by November 1.
-Accordingly, the committee generally agreed on the following timeline for consideration:
+Accordingly, the committee generally agreed on the following timeline for consideration for implementing all types of additional shelter, safe parking and safe encampment options:

 Timeline – Shelter Plan